sdcst-2025/002-basic-variables-nlwolsey/README.md

 str   : String.
 This is a reference to a collection of symbols.
 We may think of them as words, but they may contain alphanumeric characters.
 Strings are contained within "double quotation marks" or 'single quotation marks'.\

 Note that "10" is not the same as 10.
 One is a string using symbols and the other refers to a numerical value.\

-This autograder uses "assertion" tests to check to see if your program is working.
-It does not use output to see if your program is working correctly.
-As a result, your autograder results will appear differently.

 ### 3 Tasks